Temppus/AlprNet/README.md

 ```

 ## Models
-Models are packed in repository, but they can also be downloaded via utility classes:
+Models are included in the repository but can also be downloaded via utility classes:
 - `PlateDetectionModelsRepository`
 - `PlateOcrModelsRepository`

 ## Acknowledgments

-- YOLO v9 models and inference code for license plate detection (https://github.com/ankandrew/open-image-models)
+- YOLO v9 models and inference code for license plate detection: (https://github.com/ankandrew/open-image-models)
-- OCR models and inference code for license plate recognition (https://github.com/ankandrew/fast-alpr)
+- OCR models and inference code for license plate recognition: (https://github.com/ankandrew/fast-alpr)